killdash9/MacClam/README.md

 The Non-Graphical Antivirus Solution for Mac OS X

-I wrote this as a free alternative to the excellent [ClamXav](https://www.clamxav.com/){:target="_blank"}.
+I wrote this as a free alternative to the excellent <a href="https://www.clamxav.com/" target="_blank">ClamAV</a>.
 MacClam sets up real-time directory monitoring and schedules periodic scans.
 It uses [ClamAV](http://www.clamav.net/) as an AntiVirus engine and [fswatch](https://github.com/emcrisostomo/fswatch) to monitor directories for changed files, which are then sent to clamd for scanning.
 It also provides a way to scan individual files or